 After reading this guide, you will be able to:

-1. 1️⃣ See 8 real alternatives to Windows' built-in dictation, ranked with honest pros and cons.
+1. 1️⃣ See 7 real alternatives to Windows Voice Typing, ranked with honest pros and cons.

-2. 2️⃣ Know which ones work offline and keep your voice off the cloud.
+2. 2️⃣ Pick a tool that runs offline and keeps your voice off the cloud.

-3. 3️⃣ Pick the right one for your apps, your languages, and your budget.
+3. 3️⃣ Match the right one to your apps, your languages, and your budget.

 SayOnce - Voice Dictation Software Screenshot.